RichiKennedy/RichiKennedy/README.md

 .🌏 From Australia 🦘 Living in Sweden 🇸🇪

-.👷‍♂️ Currently building an Unsplash clone
+.👷‍♂️ Currently building an Ecommerce for a fashion brand

 .🧭 Exploring Typescript 🦾